 There are a billion and one posts on Google for how to look after your curly hair but honestly, they can be so time-consuming and expensive.
 This is why some people chose to straighten or relax their hair, or invest in the convenience of wig or braids.
 Naturally curly hair can be a struggle to maintain.
 I used to envy my naturally straight-haired peers when I saw how easy and effortless their hair routines were in comparison with the curly hair routines on YouTube or Pinterest.
 That was until I created my own way of doing things in a much more affordable and time efficient manner.
 So this is my Cheat Guide for getting perfect long curly hair with minimal effort.

-- Detangling – Detangling is the most crucial step because if you mess this up you will be left with a lot less hair on your head.
+Detangling is critical step, if you mess this up you will be left with a lot less hair on your head.
 I suggest you should always start by dampening your hair with water/ a detangling spray and then sectioning your hair while detangling, as smaller sections make it easier to handle, all curly hair is prone knots and tangles.
 Detangle from the bottom up, if you comb from the roots you will be causing more knots and breakage so starting from the ends is a lot better for your curls.
 I highly recommend finger detangling on wet or damp hair as this reduces breakage and helps to define curls.
 Alternatives for this include a Denman brush, which is great for clumping the curls together, and a wide tooth comb.
 When picking a wide tooth comb, look for wooden ones or combs with rounded teeth as sharp teeth can create more tangles and cause split ends.

 Overnight – Loads of people tend to opt for protective styles such as cornrows, plaits, twists, buns.
 Overnight you can also sleep in a satin bonnet and a satin scarf/ durag or even just on a satin pillowcase.
 This will reduce breakage, maintain your hairstyle and your edges while you sleep.
 I feel this is so important so I am going to do a post purely on Night time hair and how I do mine soon.
 All good men with long hair know that this step applies to them aswell.
 It doesn’t matter which gender you are, you can not sleep with your hair out and free.
 I know it can be difficult to build up the motivation, but if not this will be YOU: